On 18 June 2020, we held a webinar on LIFE funding for invertebrate conservation projects.

 Invertebrates provide vital ecosystem services such as pollination, soil creation and water filtration.
 Yet despite their importance, invertebrate populations are rapidly declining across Europe due to loss of natural habitats, agricultural intensification, pollution, pesticide use, invasive alien species and climate change.

-In 2020 as well as in the following years, the LIFE programme hopes to receive more applications for funding on invertebrate conservation, including those implementing the EU Pollinators Initiative.
+For 2020 and beyond, we are hoping to receive more LIFE applications on invertebrate conservation, including those implementing the EU Pollinators Initiative.

 Image 1 and 3: © LIFE00 NAT/A/007055